Jwakers/punk-api/README.md

 - Show all details of beer on a different page when CTA is clicked
 - Refine the sort method to re-sort display when data fetched - if a sort option has already been selected
 - Simple tests using Jest
+- More fnuctional routing to handle git hub pages and local development
 - Fix issue causing chrome browser to offer translation from French to English